 The United States began the “War on Drugs” in 1971, and the war has never been won.
 The tactics used have changed depending on the time period and public support for anti-drug measures.
 However, our country continues to struggle with drug addiction and dependence.
 Now, the opioid epidemic is the latest chapter in the War on Drugs, yet it is largely a silent battle.
 Understanding the history of the War on Drugs can help us better understand the factors that perpetuate the opioid epidemic.

 History of the War on Drugs

-President Richard Nixon officially declared the War on Drugs in 1971, calling drug abuse “public enemy number one”.
+President Richard Nixon officially declared war on Drugs in 1971, calling drug abuse “public enemy number one.”
 This declaration came in the midst of the Vietnam War.
-Reports continued to emerge that American servicemen were returning from the war addicted to marijuana and heroin.
+Reports continued to emerge that American service members were returning from the war addicted to marijuana and heroin.
 The early phases of the War on Drugs focused on increasing mandatory minimum sentences for drug crimes and fighting against drug trafficking in the U.S.

 The Silent Battle of the Opioid Epidemic